Overview

 • you have any side effects

-• you can take the medicines effectively
+• you can take the medicines safely and effectively

 Arranging a medicine review